 Resistive Pressure Transducer

-That’s the way pressure sensor converts the mechanical pressure into a proportional electrical signal.
+That’s the way the pressure sensor converts the mechanical pressure into a proportional electrical signal.

 Capacitive Pressure Transducer